Home » Recipes » Sauces + Seasonings » Three Homemade Popcorn Seasoning Recipes

 Spices being ground in a mortar with a pestle.

-These are small batch quantities, enough for maybe 1 cup of unpopped kernels, which is about two nights worth of popcorn for my small family.
-Place any leftover seasoning in an airtight container, small spice jars are great, and store it along with your other spices or pantry items.
+These are small batch quantities, enough for maybe 1 cup of unpopped kernels.
+Place any leftover seasoning in an airtight container (small spice jars are great), and store with your other spices or pantry items.
+When incorporating fresh herbs, use within a couple of days.

-While this is really about the seasonings, I thought it couldn’t hurt to share my favorite way to make popcorn…on the stove top!
-Microwave popcorn is full of who knows what and an air popper is just another contraption to store in the cupboard, so a large pot or saucepan is my go-to.
+While this is really about the seasonings, I figure it couldn’t hurt to share my favorite way to make popcorn…on the stove top!

 Steps for crunchy popcorn: